cryptDecoder/JavaScript-Learning/README.md

 ### JavaScript in Node

-Run the JavaScript program with node js just open cmd/terminal and type node with the file aname.
+Run the JavaScript program with node js just open cmd/terminal and type node with the file name

 ```
 node HelloJavaScript.js